Apartments and private accommodation Šibenik - Dalmatia

 Slanica is also attractive during the walks in the evening due to the spectacular view of the indented Kornati islands and the unforgettable sunsets.
 We recommend affordable but good quality private accommodation in Murter, where you can find cheap apartments, the best option for a carefree family vacation.
 We are sure you will spend wonderful moments with your loved ones on one of the most attractive beaches in Murter and Central Dalmatia.

-Below is graphicon with the average maximum and minimum daily air temperature and the sea temperature in Šibenik, which best reflects the pleasant Mediterranean climate.
+Below are average maximum and minimum daily air temperature and the sea temperature in Šibenik, which best reflects the pleasant Mediterranean climate.